 Through the LSPS, Council will show how our vision gives effect to the current Illawarra Shoalhaven Regional Plan, based on local characteristics and opportunities and our Community Strategic Plan.
-It will inform and shape how the Local Environmental Plan and Development Control Plan evolve over time and identify where further strategic planning efforts may be needed.
+It will shape how the Local Environmental Plan and Development Control Plan evolve over time and identify where further strategic planning efforts may be needed.
 The adopted LSPS will have relevance to all six of the Community Goals within the Community Strategic Plan.

-The draft LSPS was drafted prior to the COVID-19 outbreak and exhibited during the pandemic.
+The draft LSPS was drafted prior to the COVID-19 outbreak.
 COVID-19 has resulted in a changes to economic conditions, higher unemployment, closure of shops, increase demand on the health system, working from home and social distancing.
-It will take a while for economic conditions to return to the pre-COVID-19 conditions.
-The LSPS is a 20 year plan, to be updated at least every 7 years, and can accommodate short-term disruptions.
-A review of the LSPS is proposed to occur as part of the preparation of the Community Strategic Plan and Delivery Plan in the next Council term.
+It is hoped that the COVID-19 pandemic will be a short-term issue, although it may take a while for economic conditions to return to the pre-COVID-19 conditions.
+The final LSPS will be a 20 year plan, to be updated at least every 7 years, and can accommodate short-term disruptions.